mc256/starlight/README.md

-# Starlight: Fast Container Deployment in Constrained Networks
+# Starlight: Fast Container Provisioning Tools

 We want to extend cloud practices further to the edge!